-The DEI lens is a way of examining a program, a process, a product, or otherwise in relation to how it will be perceived by a variety of communities, voices, and perspectives, and what barriers may exist that are preventing it from being equitable or inclusive to everyone.
-All League work should be examined through this lens to best ensure that we are reaching the full diversity within League communities and are being equitable and inclusive in how we approach and execute our work.
-Applying a DEI lens asks that you consider the following key questions:
+Applying a DEI lens is a way of examining a program, process, product, or otherwise with an eye toward how it will be perceived by a variety of communities, voices, and perspectives, and what barriers may exist that prevent it from being equitable or inclusive to everyone.
+We recommend Leagues apply a DEI lens to any position that they utilize.
+When examining your work through a DEI lens you should ask these key questions:

 - 1. Who is involved in the process?
-Leagues should consider whether this work impacts a group or community, and is their voice represented and how diverse is the group of decision makers who represent a variety of relevant viewpoints. - 2.
+Leagues should consider whether this work impacts a group or community, if the voice of the impacted community is represented, and how diverse the group of decision-makers who represent a variety of relevant viewpoints is. - 2.
 Who will be impacted?
-Leagues should consider who benefits from this, how it helps meet the needs of underserved voters, and how we address various specific marginalized groups and how they'll be impacted. - 3.
-What are the intended and unintended outcomes?
-Leagues should consider the issue we are trying to solve, what we hope will happen, what the potential negative impacts are, who could be hurt by this, what data or evidence supports this, and how might this be perceived by others. - 4.
+Leagues should consider who benefits or could be harmed, whether it helps meet the needs of underserved voters, how we considered various, specific marginalized groups, and how they'll be impacted. - 3.
+What are the likely intended and unintended outcomes?
+Leagues should consider the issue we are trying to address, what we hope will happen, the potential negative impacts, who could be hurt by this, the supporting data or evidence, and how it might be perceived by others. - 4.
 Does this align with our vision for an equitable and inclusive organization?
-Leagues should consider how equity is addressed, what barriers might this place in the way of achieving equity, and how does this impact the organization's culture. - 5.
-What changes could be made to make this more equitable?
-Leagues should consider what the short-and long-term goals are, what policies or bylaws need to be added or amended, what the benefits to members are, and what the benefits are for partners and/or members of the community.
+Leagues should consider how equity is addressed, what barriers it might place in the way of achieving equity, and how it impacts the organization's culture. - 5.
+What changes could we make to improve equity?
+Leagues should consider the short- and long-term goals, policies or bylaws that need to be added or amended, the benefits to members, and the benefits for partners and/or members of the community.